Alex Call Player Props: Nationals vs. Diamondbacks

 Alex Call At The Plate

-- Call has picked up a hit in 51.9% of his 54 games this season, with at least two hits in 20.4% of those games.
+- Call has reached base via a hit in 29 games this season (of 55 played), and had multiple hits in 11 of those games.

-- He has hit a long ball in three games this year (5.6%), leaving the park in 1.3% of his trips to the plate.
+- Looking at the 55 games he has played this season, he's homered in three of them (5.5%), and in 1.3% of his trips to the plate.

-- Call has an RBI in 14 of 54 games this year, with multiple RBI in five of them.
-He has also driven home three or more of his team's runs in one contest.
+- In 14 games this year (25.5%), Call has picked up an RBI, and in five of those games (9.1%) he had more than one.
+He has also driven in three or more of his team's runs in one contest.

-- He has scored in 18 games this year (33.3%), including multiple runs in five games.
+- In 18 of 55 games this season, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.